space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 - some visual indication that maps distance between last guess and correct number to some visual feedback (like colors or upset baby images)
     - EX: (0)-> blue, (1-2)-> green, (3-4)-> yellow-green, (5-9)->yellow, (10-24) -> yellow-orange, (25-49)->orange, (50+)->red

 # Project 1B: Number Guesser
 This project will extend the original number guesser, by both adding extra functionality and following a more sophisticated and flexible design.
 In this variation of the number guessing game, player two is allowed to make up to 5 attempts at guessing the correct number.
 Each guess attempt will be represented by it's own instance of a Guess component.
-When the user either guesses correctly or runs out of attempts, a sum of deviations from the correct score will be displayed as a way to summarize how close player two was over all attempts.
+When player two either guesses correctly or runs out of attempts, a sum of deviations from the correct score will be displayed as a way to summarize how close player two was over all attempts.

 ## High Level Changes to Original Number Guessing Game
-- If you haven't done so already, decouple the data for each guess from the Guess Components by defining a new class called Guess
+- If you haven't done so already, create a good data model to back each Guess Component.
+Definine a new class called Guess

+    - correct number???!?!?!??!?!?!?!
     - number value : value of the guess
     - string distanceRange : range that distance between guess and correct number falls under: EX: "0",  "1-2", "3-4" etc
     - string imageUrl : location of image you will use based on the distance. if you chose to map distance to colors, can also make this a hex color code string or a class name.
+    - string distanceToDistanceRangeString(number) : converts numeric distance to string distance message
+    -
 - your Game Component must now initialize and maintain an array of Guess elements
-- [structural directive](https://angular.io/guide/structural-directives) to repeat guess components
+- [structural directive](https://angular.io/guide/structural-directives) in Game template to repeat Guess Components
 - Now, each Guess Component only requires a Guess element as Input when binding properties across components
 - Your 'update' function should allow between 1 and 5 guess attempts
-- good data model to back each "guess" component

 # Project 1C: Golf Score Keeper
 In this first project you will create a dynamic score-keeping application for a game of golf that updates as data is entered into it.